jarviscanada/jarvis_data_eng_MichaelUzoegwu/core_java/grep/README.md

 the [`Dockerfile`](Dockerfile) with default arguments.
 Additionally, we could create a script that wraps the docker run command, requiring only the Java application's arguments.

-#### 2) Simplify access to `Stream` implementation
+#### 2) Improved testing

-Currently, the stream implementation of the app, which uses streams for lazy operations, is defined in a separate class with its own main method, making it difficult to run.
-We could refactor it to remove the main method and have a centralized main method that accepts an extra parameter to determine whether to use the stream version or the non-stream version.
+To improve the JavaGrep application, unit tests could be added using a testing framework like JUnit to ensure that the matching and file search functionalities are working correctly.

 #### 3) Ignore hidden files

-The application currently does not ignore hidden files.
+The application currently does not ignore hidden files and directories.
 We could add a parameter to allow it to ignore hidden files during processing.